Norbaeocystin/Flaskberry/README.md

  ## To do list
  - [ ] users dashboard
- - [x] settings dashboard, but still needs imrpo
+ - [x] settings dashboard, but still needs improvement
  - [ ] compiled versions
  - [ ] better design
  - [ ] add more sensors